Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • limiting the amount of alcohol consumed, tobacco products, caffeine;

-Relaxation as a method of dealing with feelings
+Relaxation as a method of dealing with worries

 In stressful situations, the body experiences muscle tension.
-Proper relaxation of the muscles allows you to reduce the level of anxiety experienced and resist stress.
-One of the relaxation methods is a set of exercises according to Jacobson, which consists in alternating tension and relaxation of body parts.
-To be able to get rid of muscle tightness in stressful situations, you should devote 10 to 20 minutes a day to training.
+Proper muscle relaxation can reduce the level of anxiety you experience and resist stress.
+One of the relaxation methods is a set of exercises according to Jacobson, which consists of alternating tension and relaxation of body parts.
+To be able to get rid of muscle tightness in stressful situations, you should train from 10 to 20 minutes a day.

-To keep the patient's emotional background normal, the sources of unrest and anxiety should be minimized.
-Watching films and programs with negative content, heavy music, bad memories- all this can be abandoned in order to improve the patient's condition.
-To those factors that cannot be excluded, it is necessary to try to change the attitude.
+To keep the patient’s emotional background normal, sources of worry and anxiety should be minimized.
+Watching films and programs with negative content, heavy music, unpleasant memories– all this can be abandoned in order to improve the patient’s condition.
+It is necessary to try to change the attitude towards those factors that cannot be excluded.

-positive impact a person has laughter, therefore, in the treatment of sphenoiditis, films, books and programs of a humorous nature should be preferred.
-It lifts the spirits of doing what you love.
-Hobby is not only a source positive emotions, but also allows you to spend energy that accumulates under stress.
+Positive Impact Laughter affects a person, therefore, when treating sphenoiditis, preference should be given to films, books and programs of a humorous nature.
+Doing what you love lifts your spirits.
+Hobby is not only a source positive emotions, but also allows you to expend energy that accumulates under stress.

-At the time of drinking alcohol, a person experiences relaxation.
+When drinking alcohol, a person experiences relaxation.
 But after a while, after the alcohol in the body is processed into formaldehyde, a feeling of anxiety may arise.
-In addition, alcohol reduces the effect of drugs.
-Therefore, any alcoholic beverages during the treatment of sphenoiditis should be abandoned.
+In addition, alcohol reduces the effect of medications.
+Therefore, any alcoholic beverages should be avoided during treatment of sphenoiditis.

 • maintaining a certain level of humidity ( 60 – 70 percent);